 Hospitality for Refugees

-Since the fall of 2018, our church has been assisting refugees who cross the southern border to seek asylum in the United States.
+Since the fall of 2018, our church has been assisting refugees who cross the southern border seeking asylum in the United States.
 This humanitarian effort speaks to our Unitarian Universalist principles of the inherent worth and dignity of every person; the need for justice, equity, and compassion in human relations; and the goals of democracy and of peace, liberty, and justice for all.

 Who are the refugees?